-Mark hopes to channel his combination of enthusiasm and educational background into growing a strong outreach program for MWF.
-He’s in charge of our print and online outreach activities, including the production of this newsletter, our new website, and our growing social media presence.
-You’ll also see him travelling around the state to celebrate public lands and wildlife at local events.
+Sonya hopes to channel her combination of enthusiasm and educational background into growing a strong outreach program for MWF.
+She’s in charge of our print and online outreach activities, including the production of this newsletter, our new website, and our growing social media presence.
+You’ll also see her traveling around the state to celebrate public lands and wildlife at local events.

 Alec brings his passion for conservation and admiration of public lands to the job.
 He has spent several years in the field of fisheries and holds a degree in aquatic wildlife biology from the University of Montana.
 He has worked in collaboration with federal agencies, private landowners, and conservation organizations on a variety of different issues.
 While not working or volunteering his time for conservation, Alec can be found on a trout stream or in the mountains of southwest Montana pursuing elk in September.